 The entire Ork campaign in Retribution.
 It's widely considered to be the best campaign in the game, and between the immensely likeable Crazy Awesome protagonists, insane battles, frequent injections of dark humor and one-liners, it's not difficult to see why the fandom holds this view.
 The Eldar campaign was also very well-received by many players, which is surprising given how the Eldar are generally a "love or hate" faction in the Warhammer 40000 fandom.

 The Eldar campaign's reception is likely helped by Rodahan and Velderon, whose characterizations' don't put much emphasis on the usual Eldar qualities that annoy fans.
-Go

-Sindri, although he's only in campaign and is apparently Killed For Real, is likely the most popular Chaos character aside from Eliphas (granted until Chaos Rising the Chaos characters besides them were rather poorly received) for his voice (to the point where the popularity of Scott Mc Niel being brought back in Chaos Rising) and Magnificent Bastard tendencies.
+Sindri, although he's only in campaign and is apparently Killed Off for Real, is likely the most popular Chaos character aside from Eliphas (granted until Chaos Rising the Chaos characters besides them were rather poorly received) for his voice (to the point where the popularity of Scott Mc Niel being brought back in Chaos Rising) and Magnificent Bastard tendencies.

 Gabriel Angelos having the most fully formed personality of the marine Captains in the original gave him the largest following.